An Analysis of Physiological and Psychological Responses in Virtual Reality and Flat Screen Gaming: Discussion

 Our dataset can also be used by developers to design more engaging and immersive video games.
 Our findings indicate that emotional response is less dominant in VR compared to FS displays, suggesting that developers can explore ways to improve emotional engagement in VR games.
 By incorporating our findings into their game design, developers can enhance the emotional experience of players and improve the overall user experience.

 While the physiological effects of VR have been investigated\cite{lavoie2021virtual}, the emotional reactions are not well-known.
-Our curated dataset, VRFS, can be used to further understand the emotional effects of gaming in VR and compare them with FS gaming.
+Our curated dataset, VRFS, can be used to further understand the emotional effects of gaming in VR and compare them with FS gaming as well as to validate the effect of arousal/valence on physiological signals.
 This knowledge can inform the development of a regulatory framework for gamification technology and help monitor and mitigate the emotional consequences of gaming.